cloudware-ou/active-directory-manager/README.md

 ### 8. View Command Output
-After command execution, you will see the command output in the Swagger UI response.
+After command execution, you will see the command output in the Swagger UI response together with a relevant status code.